arpitjain799/alacorder/alacorder/README.md

 from alacorder import alac
 ```

-### **For more advanced queries, the `alac` module can extract fields and tables from case records with just a few lines of code.**
+### **For more advanced queries, Alacorder can extract fields and tables from case records with just a few lines of code.**

 * Call `alac.set(input_conf, output_conf, **kwargs)` to configure your input and output paths.
 Feed the output to any of the table parsing functions to begin.

 * Call `alac.archive()` to export a full text archive.
-It's recommended that you create a full text archive (`.parquet`,`.pkl.xz`) file before making tables from your data.
+It's recommended that you create a full text archive (`.parquet`) file before making tables from your data.
 Full text archives can be scanned faster than PDF directories and require less storage.

 * Call `alac.tables()` to export detailed case information tables.
 If export type is `.xls` or `.xlsx`, the `cases`, `fees`, and `charges` tables can be exported simultaneously.